Does StockX Actually Sell Fake Sneakers?

 Flight Club

-Flight Club works partially on a consignment model.
-Usually, sellers send in their shoes, which Flight Club holds and displays in one of its three stores until they are sold.
-Once the product is sold, the seller is paid and Flight Club takes a 20% cut of the sale.
+Flight Club operates using a consignment model where sellers typically send in their shoes.
+Flight Club retains and showcases these shoes in one of its three stores until they are sold.
+Upon the sale, the seller receives payment, and Flight Club retains a 20% commission, which is a higher percentage than its competitors.

 eBay